 Posters cannot be larger than 36" high and 54" wide.
 The abstract itself should follow the format below and be in Arial, size 12.
 They should be sent to firstname.lastname@example.org in a .doc or .docx format with the subject line "Poster Session Abstract".

-Abstracts are due to the above e-mail address by March 7, 2019.
+Abstracts are due to the above e-mail address by early March (TBD), 2020.

 Secretogranin II is a novel periovulatory gene that is induced by human chorionic gonadotropin in human and rodent granulosa cells